woocommerce/woocommerce/plugins/woocommerce-blocks/readme.txt

 - Feature: Added Reviews by Category block.
 - Feature: Added a new product search block to insert a product search field on a page.
 - Enhancement: Add error handling for API requests to the featured product block.
-- Enhancement: Allow hidden products in handpicked products block.
+- Enhancement: Allow hidden products in Hand-picked Products block.
 - Fix: Prevented block settings being output on every route.
 Now they are only needed when the route has blocks requiring them.
 - Dev: Introduced higher order components, global data handlers, and refactored some blocks.
 - Dev: Created new HOCs for retrieving data: `withProduct`, `withComponentId`, `withCategory`.